Gaelic-Algorithmic-Research-Group/Gaelic-Text-Normaliser/README.md

 ## Installation

-To use the program you will have to clone the repo and either run it through the command line or inside a Jupyter notebook.
+To use the program you will have to clone the repo and install dependencies in a python virtualenvironment using python 3 and above.

 ## instructions